 - a sense of distraction or boredom

-- excessive and rapid talking, pressurized speech that may jump from one topic to another
+- jumping from one topic to another in conversation

-During a depressive episode, the person may experience:
+During an episode of bipolar depression, a person may experience:

-- a feeling of gloom, blackness, despair, and hopelessness
+- a feeling of gloom, despair, and hopelessness

 - extreme sadness

 - insomnia and sleeping problems